iamfitz7/Cybersecurity_Portfolio/Week16_Incident_Response_Investigations/README.md

 Through this investigation I strengthened my ability to:

-- Validate potential DDoS activity
+- Investigate privileged account activity
+- Interpret Event IDs 4624, 4672, 4688, and 4663
-- Analyze web traffic patterns
+- Analyze PowerShell abuse indicators
+- Review process execution behavior
-- Investigate application-layer attacks
+- Investigate sensitive file access
-- Correlate multiple evidence sources
+- Correlate SIEM and EDR evidence
-- Distinguish automation from legitimate user activity
+- Validate potential data exfiltration activity
-- Assess application impact
 - Build evidence-based conclusions
-- Document investigations using professional SOC methodologies
+- Document investigations using professional SOC workflows

 ---

-## ⚠️ Common Beginner Mistake

-One common mistake is assuming that high traffic volume automatically means a DDoS attack is occurring.

-In reality, traffic spikes may be caused by:

-- legitimate user demand
-- marketing campaigns
-- automated updates
-- business operations
-- scheduled tasks

-Effective investigations require validating:

-- source distribution
-- targeted resources
-- application impact
-- automation indicators

-before reaching conclusions.
+## 🧾 Professional Summary

+This project focused on determining whether unusual privileged account activity represented legitimate administration or potential data theft.
+By reviewing authentication activity, privilege assignments, process execution, file access events, PowerShell behavior, and Rclone activity, I was able to build a clearer understanding of what occurred.
+The strongest findings involved encoded PowerShell execution, access to sensitive salary data, and cloud transfer activity associated with Rclone.
+This investigation strengthened my understanding of insider threat investigations, privileged account abuse detection, data exfiltration analysis, and evidence-based incident response decision-making.

 ---

-## 🔧 Recommended Improvements

-Potential improvements include:

-- Automated baseline monitoring
-- Improved anomaly detection thresholds
-- Enhanced web traffic visibility
-- Stronger rate-limiting controls
-- WAF tuning and optimization
-- Improved alert correlation workflows

----

-## 🧾 Professional Summary
+# 🧾 Week 16 Summary

-This project focused on investigating potential Layer 7 HTTP flood activity through structured traffic analysis and evidence validation.

-The investigation began with abnormal web traffic activity and expanded into source attribution, endpoint targeting analysis, HTTP error review, User-Agent investigation, and threat intelligence validation.

-The most valuable lesson from this project was learning that effective incident response depends on validating evidence rather than trusting alert names alone.
-By correlating traffic volume, source distribution, targeted resources, application impact, and automation indicators, I was able to build a stronger understanding of how Layer 7 DDoS investigations are performed in real-world environments.
+Week 16 focused heavily on incident response investigations and evidence correlation.

+Across these projects, I practiced:

+- Alert validation
+- Threat intelligence review
+- Data exfiltration investigations
+- Layer 7 DDoS investigations
+- Insider threat investigations
+- Privileged account abuse analysis
+- PowerShell investigation
+- Rclone activity review
+- EDR process analysis
+- Authentication review
+- Evidence correlation
+- Containment reasoning
+- Security documentation

+The biggest lesson from this week is:

+> An alert is not the answer.
+> It is the starting point of the investigation.

+Strong investigations are built by validating evidence, connecting findings across multiple data sources, understanding what actually matters, and making reasonable decisions based on the information available.

 # ⚠️ Disclaimer

-This project was completed in a controlled educational and cybersecurity training environment.
+These projects was completed in a controlled educational and cybersecurity training environment.
 All logs, alerts, indicators, and investigation artifacts were used strictly for learning and professional development purposes.

 ---